zuozhenggh/learning-library/data-management-library/oracle-machine-learning/adb-oml/integrate-with-app/integrate-with-app.md

    ![](./images/043.png  " ")

-12.Select Customer Upload Summary.
-This provides a summary measure of the uploaded customer number of new good credit versus other credit customers.
-This shows there were 40 customers with 100 percent probability of good credit, 83 customers with a 50.7 percent probability of good credit, and 277 customers with a 1.2 percent probability of good credit.
+12. Select **Customer Upload Summary**.
+This provides a summary measure of the uploaded customer number of new good credit versus other credit customers. *This shows there were 40 customers with 100 percent probability of good credit, 83 customers with a 50.7 percent probability of good credit, and 277 customers with a 1.2 percent probability of good credit.*

    ![](./images/044.png  " ")

-13. Select Overall Credit Profile.
+13. Select **Overall Credit Profile**.
 This provides an overall measure of the credit across the entire 100k credit database.
-This scoring of 100k customers with 10 variables takes less than a second.
-This shows Alpha Office has 12k customers with a 100 percent probability of good credit, 22k customers with a 50.7 probability of good credit, and 66k customers with a 1.2 percent probability of good credit.
+This scoring of 100k customers with 10 variables takes less than a second.  *This shows Alpha Office has 12k customers with a 100 percent probability of good credit, 22k customers with a 50.7 probability of good credit, and 66k customers with a 1.2 percent probability of good credit*.

    ![](./images/045.png  " ")

 ## Step 4: Expose the ml model as a REST end point so any application can call it

-1. Select the Home button at the bottom of the screen.
+1. Select the **Home** button at the bottom of the screen.

    ![](./images/046.png  " ")

-2. Select SQL Workshop.
+2. Select **SQL Workshop**.

    ![](./images/047.png  " ")

-3. Select RESTFul Services.
+3. Select **RESTFul Services**.

    ![](./images/048.png  " ")

-4. Select Module on the left, then Create Module.
+4. Select **Module** on the left, then **Create Module**.

    ![](./images/049.png  " ")

 5. Enter the following
-    - Module Name - `Predict Credit`
+    - Module Name - *Predict Credit*
-    - Base Path - `/credit/`
+    - Base Path - */credit/*

   ![](./images/050.png  " ")

-6. Next create a Template.
+6. Next create a **Template**.

    ![](./images/051.png  " ")

 7. Enter the following:
-    - URI Template: `credit_scoring_100k_v/:wealth/:income`
+    - URI Template: *credit_scoring_100k\_v/:wealth/:income*

    ![](./images/052.png  " ")

 8. Next create a handler.
-Be sure to select Query one row, and enter the following sql query and select Create Handler.
+Be sure to select **Query one row**, and enter the following sql query and select **Create Handler**.
     - `select prediction(n1_class_model using :wealth as wealth, :income as income) credit_prediction from dual`

    ![](./images/053.png  " ")